 Heathrow Airport was recently in the news because of protests about a possible new runway.
 New Runway?
 Why is a runway even necessary when the Harrier Jump jet has been taking off and landing vertically since the 1960’s?
 The answer is two words, arrested development.
 Perhaps VTOL has suffered, like Concorde, in not being American.
 There is no doubt in my mind that had Concorde been an American aircraft instead of an Anglo-French craft the skies above us would have been substantially populated with supersonic passenger aircraft.
 The United States is the land of opportunity, especially commercial opportunity.
 The space programme of course was also American but perhaps commercial exploitation in visiting the moon was limited.
 The great technological advances in the last thirty years have come in computer orientated technology that is full of commercial applications like, pc’s, laptops, tablet computers, mobile phones, and of course the internet.

-Having a book published has been the dream of many people, including me but nowadays with the advent of internet technology that dream is easy to realise.
+Having a book published has been the dream of many people, including me but today, with the advent of internet technology, that dream is easy to realise.
 My Book, ‘Floating In Space’ is one that I have been working on, off and on, for thirty years.
 I found it, uncompleted on an old disc, reacquainted myself with it, finished it off and now you can read it as a kindle e-book available on amazon.
 There were no meetings with publishers, no discussions, no chats with an editor, no re-writes.
 It was just a case of upload the files, proof read then press a button and it’s live on-line.

 That of course has its drawbacks.
 As a writer I have discovered a sort of word blindness when it comes to my own work.
 I’ve proof read my book a multitude of times but how many times have I come to put an extract on this blog only to find missed words and other errors.
 When the paperback proof version came (in the wrong size: I’d made it far too big!) more errors jumped out at me and my girlfriend Liz, a fully paid up member of the Grammar Police has pointed out so many punctuation issues I sometimes feel like taking it off the market.
 Anyway, the good thing is that in the digital world, errors can quickly be resolved.
 A quick update, press the save button and we are all sorted.